saimeghana112003/expense_tracker_app/README.md

 # 💸 Expense Tracker

-A simple and elegant React-based Expense Tracker that helps users manage their daily finances by tracking income and expenses.
+A simple Expense Tracker that helps users manage their daily finances by tracking income and expenses.
 It supports adding, deleting, filtering transactions, and gives a clean summary of spending habits.

 ## 🚀 Features